nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `help`

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds an employee to SudoHR.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+An employee can have any number of tags (including 0)
 </div>

 Examples: